noni93/Task-Manager/design2.md

 System Design
 --------------

-As discusses in the part 1 of design document, we decided to implement the client/server architectural style for this system.
+As discussed in the part 1 of design document, we decided to implement the client/server architectural style for this system.
 We also have chosed MVC architure which gives us a lot of flexibitly in drawing out relationships between different components.
 We are using Java Spring MVC controllers to process the form data and does all work with it and then add it to model whih then used by Spring MVC view templates to display the results.
 For example, for users problem we generally have two sub components
 User{
 	name, email, role, work phone, etc.
-}
+}.
+And
-Admin extends User {} but role is Admin (Admin is a user) Similrly Manager and Team Employee/Member are Users (extends User) with their respective roles.
+Admin extends User {} but role is Admin (Admin is a user) Similarly Manager and Team Employee/Member are Users (extends User) with their respective roles.
 Then we have Company{
 	All company information